 All three make catching errors in AMP pages easy before publishing.
-The fourth option isn’t offered by Google, but by Instapage, for creators attempting to build a fast post-click experience.
+The fourth option isn’t offered by Google, but by Instapage, for creators attempting to build a fast post-click landing page.
 Here’s how to use it when building an AMP post-click landing page:

 How to create an AMP post-click landing page with Instapage